Yannis4444/ViRDi-Server/docs/communication.md

 # Communication

-The communication between clients and the server is handled using **gRPC**, enabling efficient, bi-directional streaming and request-response interactions.
+The communication between clients and the server is handled using **gRPC**, enabling efficient, bidirectional streaming and request-response interactions.

+The actual proto file can be found [here](../app/grpc_service/protos/virdi.proto)

 ### **What’s Covered in This Section?**
 - **Overview of gRPC Services**: Explanation of how clients and the server communicate.